Pushbutton locator tone

 References

-Draft PROWAG and MUTCD have additional information regarding pushbutton locator tone volume, as discussed above.
+MUTCD has additional information regarding pushbutton locator tone volume, as discussed above (Section 4E.11, P9, P10, & P11).

 How used by pedestrians who are blind or who have low vision